HIPAA Notice of Privacy Practices

 The access control standard § 164.312(a)(1) requires that a covered entity must: Implement technical policies and procedures for electronic information systems that maintain electronic protected health information to allow access only to those persons or software programs that have been granted access rights as specified in §164.308(a)(4).

-Access controls are designed to provide the appropriate privileges to user accessing data, applications and files.
+Access controls are designed to provide the appropriate privileges to a user accessing data, applications, and files.
 The HIPAA Security Rule describes implementation specifications for the access control standard:

 Mediprocity is not liable for any harm related to relaxed or absent access control mechanisms on User owned and operated devices including but not limited to mobile phone screen locks or personal computer desktop screen time-outs.

 Mediprocity has the ability to monitor and collects a report on the failed logins and access auditing.
-If an organization administror needs a report on users associated with their org may request one from Mediprocity Security with date range, organization name.
-The organization admin panel does however allow any super admin to invite/deactivate and see who is active with their organization.
+If an organization administrator needs a report on users associated with their org may request one from Mediprocity Security with the date range, organization name.
+The organization admin panel does, however, allow any super admin to invite/deactivate and see who is active in their organization.
 For a detailed report request please contact Mediprocity Support.